Alan Turing proposed the "halting problem", paraphrased:

-The old result space was too small in the same way that real numbers are too small for "what's the square root of X" - there are negative X, and their roots are going to be complex numbers to represent.
-That doesn't mean that the square root function is a particularly hard problem to compute.
+The old result space was too small in the same way that real numbers are too small for "what's the square root of X" - there are negative X, and their roots are going to require complex numbers to represent.
+That doesn't mean that the square root function is impossible to compute!

 When making statements about systems that the statements are part of, we need to allow for a larger vocabulary!

-The question would should have asked is this:
+The question we should have asked is this: